StevenK-293/WaifuGenerator/README.md

 <h1 align="center"><strong>Important</strong></h1>

-- Please ensure that you only use either the `index.html` or `main.py` file separately.
+- Please ensure that you only use either the `index.html` or `main.py` and other file separately.
 Attempting to use both files together will cause compatibility issues and the program will not function correctly.

 <h1 align="center"><strong>Proof</strong></h1>